dotnetdev-kr/Experimental.System.Messaging/README.md

 ### v1.2.0 (2025-11-30)

+- **Breaking Change**: Changed target framework from `netstandard2.0` to `net8.0`.
+Since MSMQ is a Windows-only technology, the original cross-platform targeting via .NET Standard was unnecessary.
+Mono has transitioned to WineHQ, .NET Framework already has native System.Messaging support, and other platforms (Silverlight, UWP, Unity) are not applicable targets for this library.
+- **License Correction**: Changed license from MIT to Ms-RL (Microsoft Reciprocal License) to properly comply with the original Microsoft Reference Source license terms.
+- **Documentation**: Revised terminology throughout the documentation.
+Replaced "counterfeit" with "unofficial port" to better reflect the legitimate nature of this community-maintained derivative work.
-- Added support for setting access control on queue.
-Ported `AccessControlEntry`, `AccessControlEntryType`, `AccessControlList`, `MessageQueueAccessControlEntry`, `MessageQueuePermission`, `MessageQueuePermissionAccess`, `MessageQueuePermissionEntry`, and `MessageQueuePermissionEntryCollection` classes to provide access control permissions support.
+- **New Feature**: Added support for setting access control on queue.
+Ported `AccessControlEntry`, `AccessControlEntryType`, `AccessControlList`, `MessageQueueAccessControlEntry`, `MessageQueuePermission`, `MessageQueuePermissionAccess`, `MessageQueuePermissionEntry`, and `MessageQueuePermissionEntryCollection` classes.
 (PR #5, contributed by @j0hnth0m)
-- Fixed Unicode string null termination in `StringToBytes` method.
-This bug affected `MessageQueue.Label`, `MessageQueue.MulticastAddress`, `Message.Label`, `Message.AuthenticationProviderName`, and queue format name properties, causing them not to persist correctly to MSMQ.
+- **Bug Fix**: Fixed Unicode string null termination in `StringToBytes` method.
+This bug affected `MessageQueue.Label`, `MessageQueue.MulticastAddress`, `Message.Label`, `Message.AuthenticationProviderName`, and queue format name properties.

 ### v1.1.0 (2019-11-06)

-Trustee class namespace was moved from System.Messaging to Experimental.System.Messaging.
-It could break your existing build process.
+- **Breaking Change**: Moved `Trustee` class namespace from `System.Messaging` to `Experimental.System.Messaging`.

 ### v1.0.0 (2018-01-06)

-This version of the System.Messaging package excludes all advanced features such as code access security, execute permissions, and Active Directory integration.
-I released the package keeping in mind the minimal use of Message Queuing communication facilities.
-Please confirm whether it is suitable for actual use through unit test and integration test.
+- **Initial Release**: Ported System.Messaging for .NET Core with minimal feature set.
+Excludes advanced features such as code access security, execute permissions, and Active Directory integration.